 To fulfill its long-term goal of encouraging victim assistance courses of study across the country, OVC introduced the State Victim Assistance Academy (SVAA) initiative in 1998.
 The purpose of SVAAs is to provide fundamental, comprehensive, and academically based education and training for victim assistance providers, victim advocates, criminal justice personnel, and allied professionals who routinely deal with crime victims.

-To find out if your State or Territory has a Victim Assistance Academy, visit the State Victim Assistance Academies Map section of the SVAA Resource Center website.
+To find out if your state or territory has a Victim Assistance Academy, visit the State Victim Assistance Academies Map section of the SVAA Resource Center website.

-OVC encourages state Victims of Crime Act (VOCA) Administrators to help fund Academies using VOCA administrative funds.
+OVC encourages Victims of Crime Act (VOCA) Administrators in each state to use VOCA administrative funds to support their SVAA.
 If your state does not have an SVAA, contact your VOCA Administrator—click on your state on the map to find VOCA Administrator contact information — to discuss how to implement an SVAA.
-Your VOCA Administrator may suggest that you contact OVC to speak to an SVAA Project Monitor to learn more about discretionary grant funding that may be available to help start a new SVAA.
+Your VOCA Administrator may suggest that you speak to an SVAA Project Monitor at OVC to learn more about discretionary grants that may be available for starting a new SVAA.